 As of June 2021, the BC Housing wait list had 161 total applications from RDEK residents that had not yet been fulfilled, including: 40 families, 34 residents with disabilities, and 58 seniors.
 Like for services, the greatest visible demand comes from Cranbrook (49% of applications).
-Based on available information, 12 rural applicants were unserved, none of whom lived in Elk Valley Rural.
+Based on available information, 12 rural applicants were unserved, 1 of which came from the Columbia Valley Rural subregion (for a family appropriate unit).